kstenerud/concise-encoding/cbe-specification.md

 Concise Binary Encoding
 =======================

-Concise Binary Encoding (CBE) is a general purpose, machine-readable, compact binary representation of semi-structured hierarchical data.
-CBE is the next step in the evolution of ad-hoc hierarchical data formats, aiming to support 80% of data use cases in a power and bandwidth friendly way:
+Concise Binary Encoding (CBE) is a general purpose, human and machine friendly, compact representation of semi-structured hierarchical data.
+It aims to support 80% of data use cases in a human friendly way:

- * There are two formats: [binary-based CBE](cbe-specification.md) and [text-based CTE](cte-specification.md).
+ * There are two formats (binary-based CBE and [text-based CTE](cte-specification.md)), which are 1:1 seamlessly compatible.
- * 1:1 type compatibility between formats.
 Use the more efficient binary format for data interchange and storage, and transparently convert to/from text only when a human needs to be involved.
- * Documents and specifications are versioned to support future expansion.
  * Supports metadata and comments.
- * Supports references to other parts of the document or to other documents.
+ * Supports cyclic and recursive data.
  * Supports the most commonly used data types:

 | Type      | Description                                          |
 | --------- | ---------------------------------------------------- |